ska-telescope/developer.skatelescope.org/src/tools/codeguides/cplusplus-codeguide.rst

 <https://gitlab.com/ska-telescope/templates/cpp-template>`_.
 Which should provide a full introduction to the various
 recommendations and requirements for the development of C++.
 The philosophy behind the development of this template was to demonstrate one way to meet the project guidelines.
 There are probably as many ways to organise C++ projects as there are developers there are sure to be some controversial design decisions made.

 This projects demonstrates a recommended project layout.
 It also demonstrates how to implement the following recommended C++ project development features.

 * Continuous integration (CI) setup using Gitlab
 * CMake as a build tool.
 * GoogleTest framework and example unit testing.
 * C++ linting using clang for stylistic errors.
 * Also test running under valgrind for memory errors.
-* gcov to measure test coverage
+* gcov and lcov to measure test coverage and generate HTML reports.
+* Additional tools to use: iwyu, cppcheck, clang-tidy, clang-format.

 All building and testing is done within a docker container.